diffpy/diffpy.utils/doc/manual/source/examples/toolsexample.rst

 Tools Example
 #############

-This example will demonstrate how diffpy.utils allows us to load and manage username and email information.
+This example will demonstrate how diffpy.utils allows us to load and manage user and package information.
 Using the tools module, we can efficiently get them in terms of a dictionary.

 1) We have the function ``get_user_info`` that neatly returns a dictionary containing the username and email.